 To this day, Army veterans are coming forward to claim disability compensation from the VA due to mesothelioma from asbestos exposure.
 Here’s a look at asbestos exposure and mesothelioma in United States Army veterans.

-There is a tremendous number of individuals at risk of mesothelioma or other asbestos related illnesses due to the widespread use of the material.
-Those at risk include mechanics, soldiers who lived in asbestos-laden US housing prior to 1998, and those who served overseas and stayed in regions where asbestos abatement had not yet occurred.
-Here's a look at some of the risk factors.
+There is a tremendous number of individuals at risk of mesothelioma or other asbestos-related illnesses due to the widespread use of the material.
+Those at risk include mechanics, soldiers who lived in asbestos-laden US housing before 1998, and those who served overseas and stayed in regions where asbestos abatement had not yet occurred.
+Here’s a look at some of the risk factors.